How to Keep Your Skin Looking Its Best While Traveling

 • Opt for hydrating masks in the evening to revive skin overnight

-• Use anti-fatigue moisturizers with caffeine or ginseng to boost circulation
+• Use revitalizing moisturizers with caffeine or ginseng to boost circulation

 Sleep is your skin’s best friend.
 If possible, take short naps, go outside during daylight to reset your circadian rhythm, and avoid screens before bed.